Arcee: Transformers Cinematic Universe

-Arcee was initially set to be in the 2007 Transformers film and had a very positive fan reaction, but due to the fact that there was not enough time in the movie to explain the presence of a "female" in a robotic race, she was dropped from the script and replaced with Ironhide.
+Arcee was initially set to be in the 2007 Transformers film and had a very positive fan reaction, but because there was not enough time in the movie to explain the presence of a "female" in a robotic race, she was dropped from the script and replaced with Ironhide.
 Before she was dropped, her alternate mode was stated to be a Buell Firebolt motorcycle; concept art by Ben Procter can be seen on his website.
 Even though Arcee was not in the movie, a motorcycle was used by Captain William Lennox to attack Blackout (although the bike was an Aprilia RSV 1000 R rather than a Buell).
 Arcee was also initially set to battle Blackout in the movie.
 According to the Hasbro 2007 movie toy's tech spec for Arcee, she received combat training from Ironhide.
 Arcee is armed with a machine gun.

 According to the biography printed in the collected Reign of Starscream books, Arcee was once a member of the Autobot science team who had to adapt her skills when the war broke out.

 According to the biography for the Revenge of the Fallen Chromia toy, she is a sister to Chromia and Elita One.
 She is an unusual Cybertronian as she and her sisters (Chromia and Elita One) are controlled by one mind, allowing them to attack with extremely precise timing.
 According to the biography for her 2009 movie toy she commands her team.
 Writer Roberto Orci has stated he intended the three motorcycles to be a single mind, but Michael Bay portrayed them as individuals just like the Hasbro bios.
 According to Hasbro, Arcee is only about 7 feet tall but on the scale for the first film it was stated she was 9 feet tall.